Stippler/cow-simulator/README.md

 ![figure1](perceptor.png)

 Every entity has energy, if the energy drops below zero the entity vanishes.
 The cow gets energy by touching grass, the wolf by touching cows.
-Each entity looses energy by touching its counterpart or moving around.
+Each entity loses energy by touching its counterpart or moving around.
 The goal of each actor is to obtain as much energy as possible.
 Grass gets more energy if it is left alone.

 ### Dataset
 There is no real dataset.
-The project implements the environment, gives an visualizes of the state of the world and implements rule based actors.
+The project implements the environment, gives an visualisation of the state of the world and implements rule based actors.

 ### Work-Breakdown structure